lipanski/lipanski.github.io/_posts/2020-04-24-speed-up-your-docker-builds-with-cache-from.md

 ## {{ page.title }}

 Using the Docker cache efficiently can result in significantly faster build times.
-Then again, there are environments where individual builds happen independent of each other and the build cache is never preserved.
+In some environments though, like CI/CD systems, individual builds happen independent of each other and the build cache is never preserved.
 Every build starts from zero which can be slow and wasteful.
-It's the case of some CI/CD systems.
+This article will try to provide some solutions for these cases.

 As long as you're pushing images to a remote registry, you can always use a previously built image as a cache layer for a new build.
 You can achieve this by setting the `--cache-from` option on the `docker build` call.
 For versions of Docker that don't include BuildKit, you'll have to pull the image yourself before running `docker build`.
 Assuming the latter, here's how things would look like: